tkchafin/autostreamtree/README.md

           JOST      : Jost's (2008) D
           NEI83     : Nei and Chesser (1983) Da
           CHORD     : Cavalli-Sforza and Edwards (1967) chord distance
+          --NOTE: Individual-based metrics can also be computed for populations.
+You can set how these are aggregated w/ --pop_agg
+          --NOTE: Multiple loci for PDIST, and JC69 distances will be reported using the method defined in --loc_agg
 ```
 For most use cases, I would suggest `-d LINFST` which will compute a "linearised" version of Weir and Cockerham's Theta-ST.

 Optionally, the user can also opt to aggregate individual-based distance measures, either those provided (p-distances) or from an input matrix that is only at the individual level.
 This can be provided using the `--pop_agg` argument, with any of the following options available:

 ```
 Aggregation options:
-		--pop_agg	: Define aggregator function for certain genetic distances w/ --pops:
-			All of these can take the following options:
+    -P, --pop_agg   : Define aggregator function for certain genetic distances in pop samples -L, --loc_agg   : Define aggregator function for aggregating locus-wise distances All of these can take the following options:
           ARITH     : [default] Use arithmetic mean
           MEDIAN    : Use median distance
           HARM      : Use harmonic mean
-			  ADJHARM	: Adjusted harmonic mean (see docs)
-			  GEOM		: Use geometric mean
+          ADJHARM   : Adjusted harmonic mean (see docs) GEOM      : Use geometric mean
           MIN       : Use minimum distance
           MAX       : Use maximum distance
 ```

 Another useful feature is the ability to concatenate the input variant data -- this can be done either globally (for example if you want to only compute a global p-distance) with `-C all`, or if you have phased data used to form "pseudo" microhaplotypes using `-C loc`, which will group variants using the CHROM field in the input VCF.
 Note that if using a program such as ipyrad (e.g., for RADseq data), the entries in this field will represent 'independent' loci -- if you have data aligned to a genome and want to define loci in some way you will need to insert this information into the CHROM field as a pre-processing step.